Rootless-Ghost/security-awareness-training/README.md

-# 🔒 Security Awareness Training Platform (Work in progress)
+# 🔒 Security Awareness Training Platform

-A comprehensive web application for security awareness training, featuring phishing simulations and interactive training modules for small businesses.
+Enterprise-style security awareness and phishing simulation platform for small IT teams, MSPs, and security-conscious organizations.

+## Why This Exists

+Phishing accounts for 90%+ of initial breach vectors.
+Most awareness training platforms are expensive enterprise tools or basic slide decks.
+This platform bridges the gap — real phishing simulations, interactive training modules, and progress tracking without the enterprise price tag.

 ## Features